LCapy/ICU-Validator/README.md

 2. **Revalidate**: Fix the errors in the yellow column and click "Apply Change".
 Then click on "Revalidate Packages".
 3. **Download**: Click on "Download Deliverables" to download the modified packages and the PDF report.

-## Hosting on GitHub Pages
+## Hosting

 This project is hosted using GitHub Pages.
 You can access it [here](https://lcapy.github.io/ICU-Validator/).

 ## Files